What is vaping and how to choose a cannabis vaporizer

 For example, some particular models of desktop vaporizers come equipped with multiple tube-like mouthpieces, perfect for group vaping sessions.
 Others vaporizers may offer detachable “balloon” bags which hold the vapour up to a few minutes - allowing users to remove and enjoy at will.

 Portable vaporizers are smaller than its desktop counterpart and are usually battery powered.
-For obvious reasons, portable vapes are preferred by consumers who are on the go but still require some precision and control.
+For obvious reasons, portable vapes such as the Mighty Vaporizer are preferred by consumers who are on the go but still require some precision and control.

 The quality of the vapour generally comes down to the specific model, with some offering more granular temperature controls and others set to specific temperatures.
 Portable vaporizers can also come in convection and conduction forms, once again depending on the model and price point.